 Each week I pick 5 key folk to follow on the web (and Twitter) based on a selected topic.

-As always, there are plenty of folk worthy of mention.
+Of course, there are plenty of folk worthy of mention.
 My picks are based on current trends and my experience with their work.
 Know someone we all need to follow around?
 Share your thoughts in the comments box!